fastsitephp/fastsitephp/website/app_data/docs/en/file-encryption-bash.md

 # First create an empty 10 MB file named "crypto_test_10mb" for testing.
 # Mac uses [mkfile] while Linux or Unix will use one of the other commands.
 # [dd] is included for documentation purposes, however, it is very slow for this
-# and in general [dd], often called "disk destroyer", should be used with caution.
+# and in general [dd], often nick-named "disk destroyer", should be used with caution.
 mkfile -n 10m crypto_test_10mb
 xfs_mkfile 10m crypto_test_10mb
 fallocate -l 10m crypto_test_10mb